 This project was initiated by Congress as part of the 1989 Everglades Expansion and Protection Act, which authorized the park to acquire 107,600 acres including Northeast Shark River Slough.
 The act also directed the U.S. Army Corps of Engineers (USACE) to modify the Central and Southern Florida Project to help restore natural hydrology by providing a way for additional water to flow from Water Conservation Area 3, north of Tamiami Trail, into the park.
 Project features should allow for improved quantity, quality, timing, and distribution of water flows into Northeast Shark River Slough.
 Some project features have been completed, and other components are scheduled for implementation over the next several years.
-The Tamiami Trail component of the Modified Water Deliveries (MWD) project constructing a 1.0-mile bridge and strengthening and raising the remainder of the 10.7-mile highway corridor to allow increased water to flow under Tamiami Trail and into Everglades National Park has been completed.
-The 1.0-mile bridge will provide the ability to flow additional water into the park once several additional steps are completed, including acquisition of six remaining properties still in private ownership and completion of a water management operational plan.
+The Tamiami Trail component of the Modified Water Deliveries (MWD) project constructing a 1.0-mile bridge and strengthening and raising the remainder of the 10.7-mile highway corridor to allow increased water to flow under Tamiami Trail and into Everglades National Park.
+Two components of the Modified Water Deliveries project have not been initiated, i.e., the conveyance features to improve flows from Water Conservation Area 3 to Northeast Shark River Slough and the combined operational plan.
+The purpose of the combined plan is to revise the operational plan for the Central and Southern Florida Project to include the Modified Water Deliveries project and C-111 water detention features to meet the environmental objectives of these two projects, while maintaining the other water-related needs of south Florida.